The 5 Best 5th Wheels for Full Time Living

 The weight of all of these items quickly mounts up, and it doesn’t take into account the numerous optional items you might want to consider taking.

-Most items like washer/dryers, spare batteries, solar-powered chargers, or gear can get very heavy, not to mention the LP-Gas and spare cylinders and water holding tanks.
+Most items, such as washers/dryers, spare batteries, solar-powered chargers, or gear, can get very heavy, not to mention the LP-gas, spare cylinders, and water-holding tanks.

-If you’re staying at a fully equipped RV campsite, you can probably hook into the mains water supply.
-However, it’s always good to keep your freshwater tanks topped up and the wastewater tanks empty.
-If you stay at a dry camp, you’re all set to stay there for a few days without any additional planning.
+If you stay at a fully equipped RV campsite, you can hook into the mains water supply.
+However, keeping your freshwater tanks topped up and the wastewater tanks empty is always good.

-Even though our 36-foot camper has a ton of storage capacity (3,500 pounds), it’s extremely difficult to max this out once the water tanks are full.
-That’s even with half-empty shelves and very little in the way of excessive gear.
+Even though our 36-foot camper has a ton of storage capacity (3,500 pounds), it’s extremely difficult to max it out once the water tanks are full.
+That’s even with half-empty shelves and very little excessive gear.

 We’d love to have an extra 1,000 pounds to play with!

-Given all the factors and details above, we’re now planning to upgrade our 5th wheel trailer again.
-We’ve carried out a ton of research, looked at dozens of RVs in person, and know from experience exactly what we’re looking for in a 5th wheel trailer.
+Given all the factors and details above, we’re planning to upgrade our fifth-wheel trailer again.
+We’ve done a lot of research, looked at dozens of RVs in person, and know from experience exactly what we’re looking for in a fifth-wheel trailer.